ni/webvi-examples/Readme.md

 # webvi-examples
-The following examples show off different features that are unique to the WebVI.
-Each directory contains the ready to run code as well as readme documentation.
-If you have questions or problems, post on this GitHub repository's issues page.
+The following examples demonstrate different ways of using WebVIs.
+Each directory contains example code and a readme explaining the example.
+If you have any questions or problems related to these examples, post on this GitHub repository's issues page.

 # Call LabVIEW Web Service
 This example demonstrates how to create a WebVI that makes requests to a LabVIEW web service, and how to create a LabVIEW 2016 web service that can respond to requests from a WebVI.